EDUCBA Logo

 • Apart from the menu bar, use the shortcuts and right-click the selection to make your work easy.

-• Ensure the formulas are protected from editing if you are sharing the excel document to multiple users.
+• If you share the Excel document with multiple users, ensure the formulas are protected from editing.
 This will help to prevent data loss.

 Recommended Articles

 This is a guide to Formula Bar in Excel.
-Here we discuss how to use Formula Bar in Excel along with practical examples and a downloadable excel template.
+Here we discuss how to use Formula Bar in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. How to Use Text Formula in Excel?